myyat/hotel-booking-system-ba/docs/user-stories.md

 - Given the user is on search hotels page
   When no hotels match the search criteria
   Then the system displays a message "No results found"

+### User Story-2: View hotel details
+As a traveler,
+I want to view the hotel details so that I can decide if the hotel is suitable for me.

+**Acceptance Criteria**
+- Given the user is on the hotel details page
+  When the user views the hotel details
+  Then the system displays detailed information including price, room type, location, amenities, and reviews

+- Given the user is on the hotel details page
+  When the page loads
+  Then the system displays accurate and up-to-date hotel information including price, room type, location, amenities,   and reviews

+### User Story-3: Book a hotel
+As a traveler,
+I want to